 Improving patients’ everyday life

 - Nutrition consultation.
-Cancer and its treatment transform patients’ eating habits and can change person’s senses of taste and smell, therefore community “Kraujas” provides possibility to consult with a nutritionist.
+Cancer and its treatment transform patients’ eating habits and can change person’s senses of taste and smell, therefore association “Kraujas” provides possibility to consult with a nutritionist.
 The specialist helps to make informed nutrition choices and maintain proper nutrition before, during, and after cancer treatment.

-Community constantly publishes various brochures and books in order to educate and inform patients as well as stimulate the interest of diseases’ specifics and innovative treatment possibilities.
+The association constantly publishes various brochures and books in order to educate and inform patients as well as stimulate the interest of diseases’ specifics and innovative treatment possibilities.

 Types of publications: